akka/akka-http/docs/src/main/paradox/routing-dsl/testkit.md

 The testkit supports a fluent DSL to write compact assertions on the response by chaining assertions using "dot-syntax".
-To simplify working with streamed responses the entity of the response is first "strictified", i.e. entity data is collected into a single @unidoc[akka.util.ByteString] and provided the entity is supplied as an `HttpEntityStrict`.
+To simplify working with streamed responses the entity of the response is first "strictified", i.e. entity data is collected into a single @apidoc[akka.util.ByteString] and provided the entity is supplied as an `HttpEntityStrict`.
 This allows to write several assertions against the same entity data which wouldn't (necessarily) be possible for the streamed version.